 A regular fixture in lists of the best places to live in the UK, Skipton is a picture-perfect town in rural North Yorkshire, just 45 minutes by train from Leeds.

 ✔️ The biggest attraction in the town is the 900-year-old Skipton Castle.
-Standing proudly at the top of Skipton’s bustling High Street, the castle survived a three-year siege during the English Civil War, before being captured and “slighted” (on the orders of Oliver Cromwell).
+Standing proudly at the top of Skipton’s bustling High Street, the castle survived a three-year siege during the English Civil War before being captured and “slighted” (on the orders of Oliver Cromwell).

-Lovers of quirky literary memorabilia will love the Craven Museum, as it houses one of only four Shakespeare first folios in the world!
+✔️ Visit the Craven Museum, as it houses one of only four Shakespeare first folios in the world!
 You might also like to see the old waterwheel at High Corn Mill, which dates back to the 14th century.

 After your trip, stop at Bizzie Lizzie’s for the most fabulous fish and chips before your journey back to Leeds, or check into Herriots Hotel for the finest Yorkshire hospitality.

-Cultural Day Trips from Leeds
+Cultural Days Out from Leeds

 While Leeds is packed with cultural gems, the countryside around the city is blessed with exciting attractions to tempt you out of the city.